-Guru Vijaya Prasad was initiated in this divine dance form at a tender age of five by none other than the great Kuchipudi Natya Acharya, Shri Vedantam Lakshmi Narayana Sastry.
-She was further trained in this art form by Guru Shri Yelleswrapu, Guru Shri Nageswra Sarma and Guru Shri Acharya Gautam.
-She started giving stage performances from the age of eight.
-She has given more than 500 performances throughout India.
-Guru Vijaya Prasad used to perform along with her cousin Mrs. Maruti Kesav and together they were well known in Andhra Pradesh as the ANDHRA SISTERS.
+Initiated into this divine dance form at the tender age of three by none other than the legendary Kuchipudi Natya Acharya, Shri Vedantam Lakshmi Narayana Sastry, Guru Vijaya Prasad's journey of profound devotion and dedication to Kuchipudi began.
+Further enriching her skills, she received guidance from Guru Shri Yelleswrapu, Guru Shri Nageswra Sarma, and Guru Shri Acharya Gautam.
+Her entrancing stage performances commenced at the age of eight, a journey that would span over 500 performances across India.
+Alongside her cousin, Mrs. Maruti Kesav, they formed a formidable duo known across Andhra Pradesh as the ANDHRA SISTERS.

 Correcting the Maharashtra Board of Education

-In the 5th Standard English text book, published by Maharashtra Board of Education, it was wrongly mentioned that Kuchipudi dance form originated from Tanjavore, Tamil Nadu!
-Guru Vijaya Prasad, who devoted her entire life in living and teaching this art form, could not bear it.
-She wanted to give Kuchipudi the right status it deserved.
-She wrote numerous letters to the Maharashtra Department of Education, about Kuchipudi, its history and pointed out their mistake.
-She succeeded in her endeavor, as the Education Ministry sent her a reply acknowledging their mistake and correcting it in the next publication.
+In a 7th grade English textbook published by the Maharashtra Board of Education, it was erroneously stated that Kuchipudi originated from Tanjavore, Tamil Nadu.
+This grave misrepresentation deeply troubled Guru Vijaya Prasad, who had dedicated her life to living and teaching this art form.
+Determined to rectify this error, she penned numerous letters to the Maharashtra Department of Education, providing insights into Kuchipudi, its history, and pointing out their mistake.
+Her efforts bore fruit as the Education Ministry acknowledged their error and corrected it in subsequent publications.

 Majority of Kuchipudi Dance Academy students are Maharashtrians and yet they were performing flawlessly to the traditional Telugu songs.
 Guru Vijaya Prasad thought that if her disciples could express subtle bhavas so beautifully without understanding the language, how much they (and their parents) would enjoy if the songs were in their native Marathi.

-Guru Vijaya Prasad started learning to speak and read Marathi.
-She was inspired by the Bhakti movement and started reading original Marathi texts on great saints such as Sant Tukaram, Sant Dyaneshwar, etc. She choreographed a new Kuchipudi dance ballet titled "Abhanga Nrutya Raveli" - which incorporated the popular Marathi devotional songs (abhangas).
+Guru Vijaya Prasad was inspired by the Bhakti movement and after learning to speak and read Marathi, she started reading original Marathi texts on great saints such as Sant Tukaram, Sant Dyaneshwar, etc. She choreographed a new Kuchipudi dance ballet titled "Abhanga Nrutya Raveli" - which incorporated the popular Marathi devotional songs (abhangas).
 This never before attempted adaptation of abhangas into a classical dance form was very successful and widely appreciated and covered by Marathi news papers like Loksatta.

-In early 1990's Mumbai Doordarshan approached Guru Vijaya Prasad to produce a six part television series on Kuchipudi in Marathi language.
-The series covered Kuchipudi fundamentals with demonstrations and performances by her disciples.
-The series was called "Nrutyangan".
+In the early 1990s, Mumbai Doordarshan approached Guru Vijaya Prasad to produce a six-part television series on Kuchipudi in Marathi.
+The series delved into Kuchipudi's fundamentals, featuring demonstrations and performances by her dedicated disciples.
+Named "Nrutyangan," this series marked a significant milestone in bringing Kuchipudi to a wider Marathi-speaking audience.
 You can watch the series here.